 The group was officially incorporated on July 8, 1915, and began the task of raising funds for a building.
 In 1916, subscriptions to the library were offered in order to raise funds to acquire the lot where the current library stands (for $1,500).
 After the land was acquired, the Library Association agreed to allow the Kent Fire Department to build a fire house on the back of the lot for a nominal annual rental fee.

-In 1922, construction of the Kent Memorial Library began.
+In 1921, construction of the Kent Memorial Library began.
 Gov. Everett J. Lake was present at the laying of the cornerstone.
 The cost of construction was $9,000, raised by a fund raising effort, aided by a bequest of $5,000 from Mrs. Emily Judd Grainger.
-The building was completed and dedicated to the veterans of World War I on November 11, 1925.
+The building was completed and opened on March 25th, 1922, and was dedicated to the veterans of World War I on November 11, 1925.
 This building remains as the core of our home today, with the original fireplace and shelving still intact.

 In 1958, the Kent Library Association constructed an addition that now houses our fiction stacks.